Wrightia natalensis

-Wrightia natalensis grows as a small to medium-sized deciduous tree.
+Wrightia natalensis is a plant in the family Apocynaceae.
+It grows as a small to medium-sized deciduous tree.
 Its fragrant flowers feature a creamy yellow corolla.
-Fruit is dark green and carried in pods up to 32 cm in length.
-Habitat is dry woodland and scrub forest from sea-level to 1000 m altitude.
+The fruit is dark green and carried in pods up to 32 cm in length.
+Its habitat is dry woodland and scrub forest from sea level to 1000 m altitude.
 Wrightia natalensis is native to Zimbabwe, Mozambique, Eswatini and South Africa (KwaZulu-Natal, Limpopo, Mpumalanga).